 No dress code, relative freedom to take whatever photos you like, go selfie crazy even, hell, take some photos with the military.
 Disperse from your group, your guides, and have a wander around.
 Wave, point, make hand signals, the lot.
 Laugh, even.
 Anything goes as long as you don’t cross that damn line.

 It’s great stuff.
 Fear-mongering stereotype reinforcement from the South, while on the North side they’re adamant in trolling you into a false sense of freedom and security.
 North Korea want to appear level-headed, to make you feel comfortable, to present their side of the story and specifically perpetuate the idea that they’re being persecuted more than the Jews have ever been, that their free passage into the South is being restricted by South Korea and the Americans despite their ‘best efforts’ at reunification.
 The DMZ to any of those visitors from the North is this evidence.

 And, frankly, they do a good job.
 Indeed it’s peaceful, reasonable and easy-going on the North side of the DMZ.
-As a result, it makes a mockery of the precautions taken by the South — in this moment North Korea certainly doesn’t appear to be the monster we’re led to believe and I couldn’t help but feel like this is a calculated move, part of the Pyongyang propaganda machine that was no coincidence.
+As a result, it makes a mockery of the precautions taken by the South; in this moment North Korea certainly doesn’t appear to be the monster we’re led to believe and I couldn’t help but feel this to be a calculated move, part of the Pyongyang propaganda machine that would be no coincidence.

 If there’s one thing this country has mastered, it’s how to fool your perception.